Skip to content

 Braille and Tactile Walking Surface Indicators

-The braille bus stop signs will contain:
+The braille bus stop signs contain:

 • Information written in both Unified English Braille and raised tactile letters